memfault/interrupt/_posts/2024-01-31-practical_zephyr_dt.md

 A node in the Devicetree can be uniquely identified by specifying the full _path_ from the root node, through all subnodes, to the desired node, separated by forward slashes.
 E.g., our full path to our _subnode_ is `/node/subnode`.

-Node names can also have and an optional, hexadecimal _unit-address_, specified using an `@` and thus resulting in the full node name format `node-name@unit-address`.
+Node names can also have an optional, hexadecimal _unit-address_, specified using an `@` and thus resulting in the full node name format `node-name@unit-address`.
 E.g., we could give our `subnode` the _unit-address_ `0123ABC` as follows:

 ```dts
 /dts-v1/;